tatumamckinnis/Nbody/README.md

 Note: Be careful with the signs!
 In particular, be aware that $`dx`$ and $`dy`$ are signed (positive or negative).
 By convention, we define the positive $`x`$-direction as towards the right of the screen, and the positive $`y`$-direction as towards the top.

-You can read about the physics for these formulas in the NBody Physics document.
+Also note: While mathematically `F/r * dx` is the same as `F*dx/r`, because of roundoff error these may not be the same computationally.
+You should use `F*dx/r` in your method.

 You can test them using the program in `TestCalcForceExertedByXY.java`.

-_**Mathematically `F/r * dx` is the same as `F*dx/r`.
-However, because of roundoff error these may not be the same computationally.
-You should use `F*dx/r` in your method**_.

 </details>